Abandoned & Little-Known Airfields:

-The last photo which has been located of Janesville City Airport was a circa 1942-45 aerial view looking north in the 1945 AAF Airfield Directory (according to Scott Murdock).
+A circa 1942-45 aerial view looking north in the 1945 AAF Airfield Directory (according to Scott Murdock)

 The 1945 AAF Airfield Directory (courtesy of Scott Murdock) described Janesville Airport as a 100 acre rectangular property having 4 sod runways, the longest measuring 2,600' northwest/southeast,

 The field was said to have a single 80' x 52' metal hangar, and to be owned & operated by private interests.